geopython/pywps/docs/install.rst

 PyWPS-4 Installation
 ====================

+.. note:: This installation documentation was tested on the Ubuntu 14.04 LTS operating system.

 .. note:: PyWPS-4 is not tested on MS Windows platform.
 Please join the
     development, if you need this platform to be supported.
 It's mainly because lack of multiprocessing library.
 It is used to process asynchronous